alefore/edge-numbers-demo/README.md

   // Error("Error:Inexact numbers can't be represented as integer.")

 This allows Edge's extension language to use a single type to represent numbers.

+## Usage

+This repository is meant to be built with `bazel`:

+    bazel run main